 Technology: Thermal Imaging

 TECHNIQUE: Motion Amplification: This is a relatively new version of an old technology.
 It’s where the number of frames per second (FPS) are altered from the normal 24 FPS (like a movie) and changed to the speed of a machine under inspection.
 This will amplify the movement of the unit at the relevant speed.
 Why this technology is so effective is because the software added can use each pixel in the image as a vibration sensors and detected the amount of vibration at that point.
 This give you the exact RPM and quantifies the vibration.
 An excellent tool for diagnosis imbalances, misalignments, looseness and other low frequency defects on a machine.

 UltraSonic is sometimes used on its own and also as a combination with other technologies.

+TECHNIQUE: Ultrasonic Greasing: This is route based and data collection of ultrasonic levels of the machines.
+Once a rise in the Ultrasonic levels has been detected, the first action would be to lubricate the machine if possible.
 It can then be used when lubricating a unit.
-The problem with the old method of just pump in a set amount of grease into a bearing is that you don’t know when is it enough, too much or not enough.
-If you listen to the ultrasonic probe as you lubricate the unit you can keep on pumping unit you hear the noise level drop.
-Once the level bottoms out this is the adequate level of lubrication need for each bearing.
+The problem with the old method of just pump in a set amount of grease into a bearing is that you don’t know when is enough, too much or not enough.
+If you listen to the ultrasonic probe as you lubricate the unit you can keep on pumping the unit until you hear the noise level drop.
+Once the level bottoms out this is the adequate level of lubrication needed for each bearing.